jieezhong/jieezhong.github.io/_pages/research.md

 Conditional acceptance at the <ins> American Economic Journal: Applied Economics </ins>

-> Abstract: This paper presents the first causal evidence of the effects of grade retention on labor market outcomes and post-secondary educational attainment, analyzing a reading test-based retention policy in Texas.
-Employing a fuzzy regression discontinuity design, the study finds that third-grade retention significantly reduces the average earnings between ages 23 and 25 by $3,512 (22%).
-While retention initially increases test scores, these gains diminish over time.
-Moreover, retention increases school absence, violence, and crime.
-It further reduces the likelihood of high school graduation but does not affect college enrollment, graduation, the timing of these outcomes, or the selectivity of college attended.
+> Abstract: This paper provides new causal evidence on the effects of grade retention on educational attainment, behavioral outcomes, and labor market performance by analyzing Texas's reading test-based retention policy.
+Using a fuzzy regression discontinuity design, I find that third-grade retention significantly reduces annual earnings at age 26 by $3,477 (19%).
+While temporarily improving test scores, retention increases absenteeism, violent behavior, and juvenile crime, and reduces the likelihood of high school graduation.
+Moreover, retained students exhibit higher community college enrollment but lower public university attendance, though neither estimate is statistically significant.

 ***Grade Retention*** (Joint with Kendall J. Kennedy and Simon ter Meulen.
 Invited for inclusion in Handbook of Labor, Human Resources and Population Economics, ed.
 Klaus F. Zimmermann.)
 (Under Review)